saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 Negative
 : You will have to modify the `APP` variable, adding the absolute file path to where the `.apk` file for the Swag Labs App is stored on your local machine.

-Add the following to `BasicTest.java`:
+If you didn't clone [the repo](https://github.com/walkerlj0/Quickstart_Android), you can create and copy the following to `BasicTest.java`:

 ```